whcarson/interview-kiosk/README.md

 Getting Started
 ---
 We are using Vagrant to build our desktop as VirtualBox images.
 Here's how you can get started:
+  0) Have a comfy terminal.

+    - If you're on MacOS, [iTerm2](https://iterm2.com/) is a good place to start
+    - If you're on Windows, [Cmder](https://cmder.net/) is best

   1) Install [Vagrant](https://www.vagrantup.com/downloads).
   2) Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).